 This indoor firing range and training facility was designed and built for the purpose of training law enforcement officers.
 Law enforcement training will always have priority over all other functions of this facility.
-Open to the Public hours may be canceled or modified to accommodate law enforcement training.
+Hours may be modified without notice to accommodate law enforcement training.

 Civilian user fees are as follows:

-- All visits are in 55 minute increments, no partial increments
+- All visits are either 60 minutes or 30 minutes, no partial increments

 Law enforcement contract

 - $90.00 for 4 hours

 Safety glasses and hearing protection are required to be in place before you enter the live fire range.
 Eye protection with an ANSI Z87 or higher rating is required for all WCTC staff and is highly recommended for all members and law enforcement agencies having a signed range rental agreement.